LEGAL DOSSIER / PRIVACY

 - Account information: your email address, name if provided, authentication method, workspace name, organization ID, project IDs, and session cookies.

-- Prompt information: the query, input context, model name, compression settings, and output produced when you use the hosted API, playground, or public demo.
+- Request information: chat messages, model name, gateway options, and output produced when you use the hosted API or dashboard.

 How we use information

-- To provide prompt compression, return receipts, validate project-scoped API keys, enforce usage limits, and keep the dashboard accurate.
+- To provide inference, return receipts, validate project-scoped API keys, enforce usage limits, and keep the dashboard accurate.

 - To secure the service, debug incidents, prevent abuse, investigate failed requests, and maintain reliable production infrastructure.